Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Eigenvalues of the differential equations governing gravitational perturbations of Schwarzschild and Kerr black holes

-Given in this section are the QNM eigenvalues computed using supervised PINNs.
-These results show that, given a grid of labeled data points selected from the computational domain (e.g. the radial and angular domains relevant to the Teukolsky equation), PINNs can simultaneously determine the eigenfunctions that concur with input data and the associated QNM frequencies not known beforehand.
-We selected a training dataset that had minimal approximation errors such that we could minimize the propagation of those errors in the PINN algorithm.
-Note that the errors indicated in our results include this pre-existing numerical error from CFM, which is independent of the performance of PINNs.
-It becomes more significant as the overtone numbers and BH spin (for the Kerr case) increase.
-As such, the PINN algorithm is demonstrated for that part of the $0 \leq a < 0.5$ range where we have good constraints and the integrity of the loss function (that is, the interplay between the data and the differential equations) supports the approximation of the desired QNMs.
+In this section, the QNM eigenvalues are computed using supervised PINNs.
+These results show that, given a grid of labelled data points selected from the computational domain (i.e. the radial and angular domains relevant to the Teukolsky equation), PINNs can simultaneously determine the eigenfunctions that concur with input data and the associated QNM frequencies not known beforehand.
+Note that the precomputed dataset that facilitated supervised optimization of the PINNs consisted of complex-valued eigenfunctions (i.e. vectors $f(x = x_i)$ and $g(u = u_i)$ at discrete training points $x_i$ and $u_i$, respectively) whose accuracy diminishes with increasing QNM overtone number ($n$) and rotation parameter ($a$).
+This is an artifact of the CFM, where the diminishing accuracy is reflected by the residuals of the radial- and angular-dependent differential equations (see Fig.~\ref{residuals} where the residuals are denoted by $\Delta \mathcal{D}(f(x))$ and $\Delta \mathcal{D}(g(u))$).
+These are associated with the CFM approximations of $f(x)$ and $g(u)$ for various spin sequences (i.e. QNMs specified by indices $a$, $s$, $\ell$, $m$, $n$).
+The residuals (which ideally should be zero) are the averages of the absolute values of the left-hand-sides of the radial and angular differential equations (i.e. Eq.~(\ref{modified Teukolsky equation})) evaluated at points sampled from the intervals $x \in [0, 1]$ and $u \in [-1, 1]$.
+They give a proxy of the inaccuracy of the CFM-computed eigenfunctions whose values at the sampled data points are $f(x_i)$ and $g(u_i)$ in the expressions:

-While varying the physical parameters of the perturbation equations (i.e. overtone number and BH spin), the hyperparameter configurations of the PINNs were fixed.
-In terms of the hyperparameters associated with the NN structure, 1 hidden layer with 50 neurons was used for the Schwarzschild case, while we had differing numbers of hidden layers for the radial and angular NNs of the Kerr case (i.e. 2 hidden layers for the radial NN and 1 hidden layer for the angular NN, with 20 neurons per layer in both cases).
-Regarding the optimization set-up, training was run over $10^4$ epochs for both BH scenarios, while learning rates of $5 \times 10^{-3}$ and $2 \times 10^{-3}$ were used specifically for the Kerr and Schwarzschild cases, respectively.
-These set-ups were selected arbitrarily and are not based on hyperparameter optimization; therefore, maximizing the performance of our computations can still potentially be achieved by systematic hyperparameter tuning.

-Furthermore, in each layer, a self-scalable tanh activation function was used~\cite{2022arXiv220412589G} because of its tunability during neural network training.
-It is given as: